 We overcome these problems by proving a new Cauchy-Kovalevskaya theorem for the curl operator that gives global Beltrami fields if the planar function $F$ is \emph{entire}, in the sense that it admits a holomorphic extension to $\mathbb C^2$.
 To ensure that $\nabla_{\mathbb R^2} F$ is Turing complete, we construct a smooth function $\widehat F$ whose gradient simulates a universal Turing machine in a robust enough sense so that an entire approximation $F$ of $\widehat F$ is still Turing complete.
 The construction of $\widehat F$ is the most technically demanding part of this work and requires a new method to encode Turing machine dynamics into a planar flow.
 Our encoding and idea of fixing certain orbits of the system is inspired by the Turing complete countably piecewise linear function of the interval constructed in~\cite{KCG} by Koiran, Cosnard and Garzon.
 The flow that we construct is a dynamical system which, like theirs, is computable but it does not have an ``explicit" finite description, in contrast with other examples of Turing complete systems~\cite{Mo1, GCB, GCB2, GZ}.

-Our construction, combined with the inverse localization theorem established in~\cite{EPT}, allows us to prove that Beltrami fields on the flat torus $\mathbb T^3$ are capable of robustly simulating space-bounded computations, although these simulations can be of arbitrarily high computational complexity if the $H^1$-norm of the solution is large enough.
-This energetic cost prevents us from proving the existence of Turing complete steady Euler flows in $\mathbb T^3$.
-This limitation of the computational power in terms of the energy (or memory) of the physical system is fully consistent with the space-bounded Church-Turing thesis~\cite{BSR}.
+Our construction, combined with the inverse localization theorem established in~\cite{EPT}, allows us to prove that Beltrami fields on the flat torus $\mathbb T^3$ are capable of robustly simulating space-bounded computations {(that is, Turing machines with a finite number of configurations)}.
+These simulations can exhibit computational complexity as high as desired if the $H^1$-norm of the solution is large enough. {By computational complexity here we mean the amount of resources (i.e., the number of steps and the tape size) needed to perform a computation, either in time or space.} This energetic cost prevents us from proving the existence of Turing complete steady Euler flows on $\mathbb T^3$.
+This limitation of the {robust} computational power in terms of the energy (or memory) of the physical system is fully consistent with the space-bounded Church-Turing thesis~\cite{BSR}.

 \begin{theorem} Any tape-bounded Turing machine can be robustly simulated by a Beltrami field $v$ on the flat torus $\T^3$.
 From a quantitative viewpoint, if $s_b$ is the tape size of the tape-bounded Turing machine, then the $H^1$-norm of $v$ is at least